 The UK's largest centre for commerce, legal and financial services outside of London, Leeds is a vibrant northern city located in West Yorkshire and is home to around 800,000 people.
 Considered globally influential in terms of its impact on international finance, Leeds is a Gamma World City, alongside other prestigious cities to hold the title including Valencia, St. Petersburg and Phoenix.
 Leeds is host to its own football team, at the famous Elland Road Stadium, which has seen notable musical as well as sporting performances, including music from Queen, U2 and The Happy Mondays.
 Leeds is also famous for its excellent university and the city lends itself well to student life.

-There is plenty to do in and around the city
+plenty to do in and around the city

 , from cultural attractions to a great party scene and from the tranquillity of famous churches to the roar of the Grand Theatre.
 If you're looking for a city break in Leeds, here are five things you simply must do as part of your trip to this historical city.